geudde/attic-chest/pages/02.season-1/03.meeting-03/02.nightingale/docs.md

 Songstress of the rural scene
 When moonbeam’s cheer the distant grot
-Oft at Ev’nings hour serene
+Oft at ev’nings hour serene
 Delight me with thy dulcet note!
 Around, the flow’ring shrubs befriend
-Where no rude Urchin hurls the sling
+Where no rude urchin hurls the sling
-My Pines shall Philomel defend
+My pines shall Philomel defend
 Sweet bird then unmolested sing.
 Thy tones the pensive joys prepare
 That innocence and peace approve.
 Begone dejection — sombre care
 Content’s the inmate of the grove
-Come then sweet Bird and hither — bring
+Come then sweet bird and hither — bring
 Tranquility, and Nature’s blooming spring.